SS Marine Robin (1943): Troop transport

 Marine Robin later departed Norfolk, Virginia on her maiden troop carrying voyage arriving at Naples to spend the next two months operating in the Mediterranean.
 During that time the ship was assigned to the Task Force 85.3.2, Transport Group, Section II for Operation Dragoon, the invasion of southern France.

 The ship embarked troops for those landings at Naples on 8–9 August 1944, including elements of the 117th Cavalry Reconnaissance Squadron (Mechanized) not assigned to the assault force on 8 August.
 Regimental headquarters and medical detachment of 343rd Engineers boarded in the afternoon of 9 August.
 The convoy put to sea on 13 August and after transiting between Corsica and Sardinia was in position just over the horizon from the beaches by 0400 of 15 August.
 Following the assault troops those aboard Marine Robin landed at Yellow Beach near Sainte-Maxime about three hours after the assault began.
 The ship's Navy Armed Guard, naval gunners manning the guns of merchant vessels, was awarded a Navy "Battle Star" for the Invasion of Southern France 15 Aug 44-25 Sept-44.

 The ship returned to New York via Gibraltar then departing 14 October 1944 in convoy CU 43 of 23 ships arriving Liverpool 25 October.
-After three more Atlantic voyages transporting troops to the United Kingdom the ship in January 1945 began including ports in France as well as the U.K. including Le Havre and Marseilles.
+After three more Atlantic voyages transporting troops to the United Kingdom the ship in January 1945 began including ports in France as well as the U.K. including Le Havre and Marseille.

 On 2 June 1945 freed prisoners of war boarded the ship at Le Havre for return home.
-The were addressed by General Eisenhower before departure who explained he would like them to have "first class" accommodations home but there were so many freed POWs the ship could not take them all without double loading, meaning two men shared a bunk alternately in 24 hour periods.
+They were addressed by General Eisenhower before departure who explained he would like them to have "first class" accommodations home but there were so many freed POWs the ship could not take them all without double loading, meaning two men shared a bunk alternately in 24 hour periods.
 The men were given a choice to travel without double loading, leaving many behind, or the hardship.
 They voted to double bunk and leave no one behind.
 Marine Robin transited to New York unescorted arriving 8 June 1945 for a brief period of quarantine before debarking in Manhattan to board trains for Camp Shanks.

 The Atlantic voyages ended when, on 8 October 1945, Marine Robin voyaged through Suez for Calcutta and Colombo with a final destination of Seattle arriving 1 December 1945.

 On that voyage from Atlantic operations to Seattle the ship transported troops from the India-Burma area.
 On 5 November 2,572 troops were loaded at Calcutta but the ship did not start moving down the Hooghly River until the next day.
 After a brief stop at Singapore the Marine Robin began the great circle voyage to Seattle passing within sight of Okinawa and glimpsing Mount Fuji before skirting the Aleutians and encountering heavy seas.
 By late December Marine Robin and Marine Fox were assigned to the India-Burma area for transport of troops home.